offen/analyticstxt/draft-offen-analyticstxt.md

 ## Scope of a file

 An analytics.txt file MUST only apply to the domain or IP address of the URI used to retrieve it, and SHALL NOT apply to any of its subdomains or parent domains.

-An analytics.txt file MAY also apply to products and services provided by the organization publishing the file and which cannot be mapped to a domain name or IP address.
+If distributed in non-standard locations, an analytics.txt file MAY also apply to products and services provided by the organization publishing the file (e.g. desktop or mobile applications) and which cannot be mapped to a domain name or IP address.
+In such cases, implementors MUST add sufficient commentary describing the applicable scope.

 # Security Considerations